-Southern Peninsula Community Support and Information Centre is one of MPF’s most significant partners, providing front line support to over 4,000 individuals every year with emergency relief by way of food, utility payments and referrals to co-located services.
+Southern Peninsula Community Support and Information Centre (SPCSIC) provides front line support from their Centre on Point Nepean Rd, Rosebud, with emergency relief by way of food, utility payments and referrals to co-located services.

 In addition the team of staff and volunteers provides outreach support to people experiencing homelessness through the Southern Peninsula Laundry and Shower Program (SPLASH) on the Rosebud foreshore.